vinaynair/EhCacheAsScalaMap/README.md

 # EhCache as Scala Map
 Exposing relevant EhCache features as a [scala mutable Map](http://docs.scala-lang.org/overviews/collections/maps.html) provides interesting possibilities for use & integration.
-*Note* By merely switching the ehcache implementation with [BigMemory](http://terracotta.org/documentation/4.0/bigmemorymax), we can exploit the same set of features with local offheap in-memory store as well as clustered caches.
+*Note* by merely switching the ehcache implementation with [BigMemory](http://terracotta.org/documentation/4.0/bigmemorymax), we can exploit the same set of features with local offheap in-memory store as well as clustered caches.

 Apart from the obvious type-safety with a Map, other obvious features include:-